tech

 If the thermostat is damaged, it should be replaced.
 Even if the thermostat is set correctly, lack of regular maintenance can lead to problems because of sediment accumulation.
 To eliminate this, drain and clean your water heater.

-A tripped high-temperature cutoff switch, for example, is one of the most common reasons why no more hot water enters your house.
+A tripped high-temperature cutoff switch, for example, is one of the most common reasons why hot water does not enter your house.
 You can repair it by flipping the switch and pushing a button.

 If you press the reset button, you should hear a clicking sound and then power will return to the water heater.
 If the high-temperature cutoff is incorrect and requires replacement, it’s probably because the electricity hasn’t been restored.